sidhantrohatgi/cse15l-lab-reports/LabReportOne/LabReportOne.md

 ![Image](Screenshots/authorize.png)

 Type `yes` and press enter.

+You will then be prompted to enter your password.

-Enter your password and press enter
+Enter your password and press enter.
+(The password might not show up

 ![Image](Screenshots/login.png)